-Sidmouth Drill Hall Hub believes that by renovating the Sidmouth Drill Hall building as a coastal centre that promotes community cohesion we will galvanise the community to create a supported regeneration of the area from the ground up, and create a route to successfully attracting significant long-term investment into the Port Royal area.
+Sidmouth Drill Hall Hub believed that by renovating the Sidmouth Drill Hall building as a coastal centre that promotes community cohesion it would galvanise the community to create a supported regeneration of the area from the ground up, and create a route to successfully attracting significant long-term investment into the Port Royal area.

-Our approach is based on the principles of sustainable development and Responsible Tourism.
+The approach was based on the principles of sustainable development and Responsible Tourism.

 - Improving the Responsible Tourism offer of Sidmouth through the promotion and understanding of fishing heritage, coastal and maritime activity, and conservation in Sidmouth.